ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 #### PHP API

+### Helpers

+A new helper method `ibexa.helpers.contentType.getContentTypeDataByHref` has been introduced to help you get content type data in JavaScript.

 ### Ibexa Connect

 For a list of changes in [[= product_name_connect =]], see [Ibexa app release notes](https://doc.ibexa.co/projects/connect/en/latest/general/ibexa_app_release_notes/).